Quick Start (WebSockets)

 Summary

-Once you establish the WebSocket connection and send your translation settings, Palabra will process your audio stream in real-time.
-The service transcribes your speech, translates it to the specified target languages, and streams back both the text translations and synthesized audio through the same WebSocket connection, enabling seamless real-time communication.
+Once the WebSocket connection is open and your set_task settings are applied, Palabra processes your audio stream in real time: it transcribes your speech, translates it into the target languages, and streams both the text and the synthesized audio back through the same connection.

 Need help?

-Need Help?
-If you have any questions or need assistance, please don't hesitate to contact us at [email protected].
+If you have any questions or need assistance, contact us at [email protected].